 At the heart of all things ‘Shakespeare’, the Trust holds the world’s largest Shakespeare-related library, museum and archives open to the public, with over 1 million documents, 55,000 books and 12,000 museum objects.
 It also cares for the Royal Shakespeare Company’s archive of theatre records, as well as an extensive local history archive of Stratford-upon-Avon and South Warwickshire, with records dating back to the twelfth century.
 The collections have been designated as being of international importance.

 The Trust runs a world-class, award winning programme of formal and informal educational programmes and literary lectures, to encourage the appreciation and study of Shakespeare’s works, and the advancement of Shakespearian knowledge on an international scale.
 The Shakespeare Birthplace Trust is also headquarters of the International Shakespeare Association, providing an opportunity for individuals and institutions to join together to further the knowledge of Shakespeare throughout the world.

-HarrisonParrott is providing consultancy services to The Shakespeare Birthplace Trust in connection with the negotiation of an agreement with Fuzhou Province, China, to build replicas in the town of Sanweng of a number of the buildings under the SBT’s care.
+HarrisonParrott is providing consultancy services to The Shakespeare Birthplace Trust in connection with the negotiation of an agreement with the city of Fuzhou, China, to build replicas in the town of Sanweng of a number of the buildings under the SBT’s care.